 If I had to use just one word to describe Colossal, it would be “unique,” but I’m going to use a whole lot more.
 Colossal is a darkly funny, dramatic, unpredictable, and a slightly emotional film that manages to look at some heavy material in a considerate manner; despite it’s absolutely absurd premise.

-Anne Hathaway stars as Gloria, an unemployed burnout who gets booted out of her boyfriend Tim’s (Dan Stevens) New York apartment, as her late night habits have gotten “out of control”.
+Anne Hathaway stars as Gloria, an unemployed burnout who gets booted out of her boyfriend Tim’s (Dan Stevens) New York apartment, as her late night habits have gotten “out of control.”
 Gloria, with nowhere else to go, moves back to her hometown and runs into an old friend from elementary school, Oscar (Jason Sudeikis).
 After a late night with Oscar and his friends, Joel (Austin Stowell) and Garth (Tim Blake Nelson), Gloria wakes up to discover that a world-changing event has occurred; a giant monster has attacked Seoul, South Korea.
 With a few more appearances from the Kaiju, a couple of strange coincidences and some digging on Gloria’s part, she discovers something even weirder: she’s in control of the monster.

-There’s a lot more that happens in Colossal, the majority of which is unpredictable and very intense, and I feel your enjoyment will most likely be reflected in how you feel about the plot breakdown above.
-It’s not like Colossal is the action-packed, giant monster flick like Godzilla or Pacific Rim, but it definitely has some of that absurdity and zaniness.
+There’s a lot more that happens in Colossal, the majority of which is unpredictable and very intense, but I feel your enjoyment will most likely be reflected in how you feel about the plot breakdown above.
+It’s not like Colossal is an action-packed, giant monster flick like Godzilla or Pacific Rim, but it definitely has some of that absurdity and zaniness.
 As much as I enjoyed it, I can easily tell that this won’t be everyone’s kind of movie.

 I also loved how Colossal managed to feel like it was many film genres rolled into one.
 It’s labeled as a science-fiction comedy, but I feel it could just as easily be labeled as a drama.
 There’s even a bit of thriller and horror here and there in the third act and it all somehow feels seamless and organic.